Tag Archives: Marshall Headle

 Marshall Headle was born 21 March 1893 at Winthrop, Massachussetts, United States of America, He was the third child of Edwin Charles Headle, a clergyman, and Clarendo Yeomans Headle.
 He attended Winthrop High School before going on to the Massachussetts Agricultural College at Bolton.
 He graduated in 1912 with a Bachelor of Science degree (B.Sc.) in Floriculture.

 Headle enlisted in the United States Army in 1917, and attended aviation ground school at the Massachusetts Institute of Technology (M.I.T.).
 His flight training took place at Tours, France.
-He held the rank of First Lieutenant, Air Service of the American Expeditionary Force, United States Army.
+He held the rank of First Lieutenant, Air Service, American Expeditionary Force, United States Army.
 Lieutenant Headle served as a flight instructor at Tours and at the 2nd Aviation Instruction Center.

 From 1919 to 1922, Headle was attached to the United States Embassy in Paris, France.
 He then returned to the United States.